-At Passle, we've worked alongside the worlds top professional services firms to distill why some firms thought leadership programs suceed in positioning their firm as the go-to choice in the market and why most thought leadership programs fail.
+At Passle, we've worked alongside the world's top professional services firms to distil why some firms thought leadership programs succeed in positioning their firm as the go-to choice in the market and why most thought leadership programs fail.

-Working with big four accountancies, global consulting giants and pre-eminent law firms, we identifed four "pillars" that sucessful thought leadership programs rely on.
+Working with big four accountancies, global consulting giants and pre-eminent law firms, we identified four "pillars" that successful thought leadership programs rely on.